 Has the description of land been accurately described including whether or not the caveat relates to the whole or part of the land?

-Are you aware of the different time limitations for lapsing caveats in each State and Territory?
+Are you aware of the different time limitations for lapsing caveats in Western Australia?

 Are you the buyer of the premises where the sale of business and premises are under separate contracts?